If you have come directly to this page via

 A jet aircraft taking off 25 metres (82 ft) away ->140 db

 - VERSATILE: Interchangeble configurations.
 SPEC

-using a standard 3/16" Allen type key.
-The air motor or
+a standard 3/16" Allen type key.
+The air motor or "heart"

-"heart" of the machine can be attached to any one of
+of the machine can be attached to any one of the three

-bolt.
-The drum/motor assembly can be attatched to either of the
+assembly can be attatched to either of the two types of